-Puff Pastry Cheese Sticks are a flaky and addictive movie night snack idea!
-Packed full of melted cheese and your favorite spices, these crunchy sticks will be your new favorite snack indulgence.
+Puff Pastry Cheese Sticks are flaky and addictive movie snacks and great party food ideas!
+Packed full of melted cheese and your favorite spices, these crunchy sticks will be your new favorite indulgence.

-When I chat with my mom friends about movie night snacks, it seems everyone’s go-to snacks all revolve around popcorn.
+When I chat with my mom friends about movie snacks, it seems everyone’s favorites all revolve around popcorn.
 Plain popcorn, popcorn topped with sweet or savory spices, popcorn snack mixes.
 You get the idea… Not here my friends!
 In my house, puff pastry cheese sticks are the top pick!

 What is Puff Pastry?